-If you discover your laptop keyboard is not working on Asus, don’t worry!
+If your laptop keyboard is not working on Asus, don’t worry!
 It’s one of the common issues and you can easily fix the ASUS laptop keyboard not working issue.

 How do I fix laptop keyboard not working on Asus?

-Here are the five solutions to fix ASUS laptop keyboard not working.
+Here are solutions that have helped people resolve ASUS laptop keyboard not working.
 You don’t need to try them all; just work your way down until your problem is fixed.

 - Restart your laptop to fix laptop keyboard not working

 As many technical issues can be solved by restarting, it’s never harmful to restart your laptop to fix the keyboard not working issue on Asus, and it works like a charm for many users.

 So you can just simply restart your laptop and see if your keyboard works.